 In any operation, material contact with abrasive grain creates airborne dust.
 Clearing this fine dust from the car body shop is important in maintaining a professional appearance to your business and is crucial to the health of the technicians.

 What do we mean by “dust” in the body shop?

-Far beyond the simple mixture of dirt and old skin cells found in every household, dust in a car body shop is quite different.
+Far beyond the simple mixture of dirt and old skin cells found in every household, car body shop dust is quite different.

 When a painted surface or plastic body filler is sanded, a cocktail of tiny fragments are released into the air; this noxious cloud of particulates may comprise of heavy metals such as lead, aluminium and chromium.

-Without proper extraction and/or ventilation, these elements are small enough to linger in the air, long after the technician has finished the work and removed their face mask and eye protection.
+Without proper extraction and/or ventilation, these elements are small enough to linger in the air, long after the body shop technician has finished the work and removed their face mask and eye protection.

 Keep your mask on